IvanPlease/communicator-java-front/README.md

 ## Features
 List of features ready and TODOs for future development
-* Searching for memebers of communicator
+* Searching for members of communicator
 * Registering using Google account
 * Sending messages between users